XueliangHan/xuelianghan.github.com/tool.markdown

 Craftsman's tools in Computer World
 ===================================
-This is a place where I learn how to use tools.
+* This is a place where I learn how to use tools
+* The best way to master a tools is to use it in the real world to do some parctical task, and it's better have a master with you, so when things go wrong, you can fix it very quickly, this kind of learning stragety will help you mastering the tools as quick as possible.